 Where there are concerns that diversity and inclusion good practice has not been followed, all staff is encouraged to report them to the Directors as soon as possible.

-All participants on the Squash coaching sessions are expected report their concerns involving discrimination to the Directors, who will immediately discuss the matter the persons involved and then follow-up the individual and their parent/guardian to reach a amicable solution for all parties.
+All participants in the Squash coaching sessions are expected to report their concerns involving discrimination to the Directors, who will immediately discuss the matter with the persons involved and then follow up with the individual and their parent/guardian to reach an amicable solution for all parties.

 - Staff – disciplinary action leading to possible dismissal and legal action.

-- Contracted consultants, officials and coaches – termination of current and future roles within all four organisations and possible legal action.
+- Contracted consultants, officials, and coaches – termination of current/future roles within our organisation and possible legal action.

-- Recruited volunteers, including councillors and board members – termination of current and future roles within all four organisations and possible legal action.
+- Recruited volunteers and board members – termination of current and future roles within our organisation and possible legal action.